rackerlabs/rackspace-how-to/content/exchange/manually-configure-android-devices-for-email-hosted-on-exchange-2013.md

 7. If you're prompted to enable remote security administration, tap **OK** or **Allow**.

-    This setting enables you to remotely perform a factory reset (delete all data) on the device from the Outlook Web App (OWA) if the device is lost or stolen.
+    If the device is lost or stolen, this setting enables you to remotely perform a factory reset (delete all data) on the device from the Outlook Web App (OWA).

     <img src="{% asset_path exchange/manually-configure-android-devices-for-email-hosted-on-exchange-2013/4_40.png %}" width="217" height="386" />